MM4DBER24/mm4dber24.github.io/pre-training.md

 4. Fellows will have the opportunity to learn how to enhance and customize their R markdowns by applying themes to their documents

 **Preparation:**
--   Work through the [Intro to R and RStudio tutorial](https://immerse-ucsb.github.io/intro_to_rstudio.pdf) if not already done, including installing R and RStudio.
+-   Instal R, Mplus, and RStudio
 -   Read ["Why don't we share data and code?
 Perceived barriers and benefits to public archiving practices" (Gomes et al. 2022)](<https://drive.google.com/file/d/1JwVBErmizy4A660cMGUsaJEc5AVr5aUE/view?usp=share_link>) and reflect on your coding and sharing practices and challenges, in preparation for a brief discussion in the synchronous session.

 **Synchronous Activity:**